WillIWas123/HTTPInsert/README.md

 # HTTPInsert

-A library written for finding insertion points in HTTP requests and injecting palyoads.
+A library written for finding insertion points in HTTP requests and injecting payloads.

 - [Disclaimer](https://github.com/WillIWas123/HTTPInsert#disclaimer)
 - [About](https://github.com/WillIWas123/HTTPInsert#about)